sandeep-git555/Query_engine/ReadMe.md

 Ensure the CSV file is formatted correctly and includes the required fields for the embedding script.
 Adjust the vector_embedding_inserter.py script if the fields differ from those expected.

+Queries and the responses are shown in the 'Query Search.postman_collection.json' file .

 ```

 #### API Reference